lucacadalora/Jatevo-x402/README.md

 - ✅ **Instant Access** - Start using immediately with USDC
 - ✅ **Fair Pricing** - Same price for everyone: $0.01 per request

 The x402 protocol uses USDC (a USD stablecoin) for payments, ensuring predictable costs.
-Payments settle in ~200ms on Base network or ~2s on Solana network.
+Base network is generally faster than Solana for payment settlement.

 Learn more about the x402 standard at [x402.gitbook.io](https://x402.gitbook.io/x402)